anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year A

-* **Matthew 3.1-12** introduces John the Baptist baptizing with water for repentance and pointing towards one who will baptize with the Holy Spirit. **Isaiah 11.1-10** continues in Isaiah, and speaks one who will come with the 'spirit of the Lord' and bring peace. **Psalm 72.1-7, 18-19** speaks of the 'king' bringing 'justice' and 'peace'. **Romans 15.4-13** quotes Isaiah 11.10 and speaks of hope.
+* **Matthew 3.1-12** introduces John the Baptist baptizing with water for repentance and pointing towards one who will baptize with the Holy Spirit. **Isaiah 11.1-10** continues in Isaiah, and speaks one who will come with the 'spirit of the Lord' and bring peace. **Psalm 72.1-7, 18-19** [or 72.1-7] speaks of the 'king' bringing 'justice' and 'peace'. **Romans 15.4-13** quotes Isaiah 11.10 and speaks of hope.

 ## Advent 3